-Alan Murray is Chief Content Officer of Time Inc. In this role, Alan oversees Time Inc.’s editorial policies and standards and is responsible for its commitment to quality journalism and storytelling.
+Alan Murray is Chief Content Officer of Time Inc. In this role, Alan oversees Time Inc.’s editorial operations and is responsible for its commitment to quality journalism and storytelling.
 He is focused on harnessing the collective power and scale of all Time Inc.’s brands to produce and distribute content on every platform.

 At Pew, from January 2013 to July 2014, Alan oversaw the rapid expansion of the center’s digital footprint, with website traffic doubling and social media referrals tripling during his time there.
 He also led the center into an exploration of new data methodologies in its research and an expansion of its global work.

 At the Wall Street Journal, Alan served as Deputy Managing Editor and Executive Editor, Online, from 2007 to 2012, with editorial responsibility for the Journal’s websites, mobile products, television, video, books and conferences.
 He also spent a decade as the Journal’s Washington Bureau Chief, from 1993 to 2002, during which the bureau won three Pulitzer Prizes.
 Between his stints at the Journal, Alan served as CNBC’s Washington Bureau Chief from 2002 to 2005, co-hosting, Capital Report with Alan Murray and Gloria Borger.
 At various times, he wrote the Journal’s weekly Business and Political Capital columns and won numerous awards for his writing on economics and international issues.